kgxsz/devops-101/README.md

 ## Motivation
 The devops tasks that you'll encounter on your first few projects will most likely be related to the building and management of cloud infrastructure and CI pipelines.
 These tasks are not trivial, and as a graduate developer, I found it difficult to grasp many of the concepts I was encountering.

 Going home and implementing a simple cloud infrastructure with a simple CI pipeline was immensely beneficial to me, and I think it will be beneficial to you.
-The motivation behind these workshops is to expose you to these concepts by bulding a simple system.
+The motivation behind these workshops is to expose you to these concepts by building a simple system.
 We'll only be scratching the surface, but that will be enough to give you a head start on your first project.

 ## Structure
 devops 101 is structured as a series of workshops, working toward the goal of building your very own cloud infrastructure and CI pipeline.
 Each part should take no longer than an hour.